 Informative writing does exactly what it intends: it provides the reader with information!
 This type of writing provides the reader with information that is educational, inspirational, or practical.
 Can you name different kinds of writing that give you information?
 How about encyclopedias?
 Nature magazines?
 Newspapers?
 These are designed to "inform" you.
-Bible study guides help you understand the Bible better.
-Instruction manuals tell you how to program a VCR, work a calculator, or operate a machine.
-Cookbooks explain step-by-step how to prepare various foods.
+Study guides help you understand a subject better.
+Instruction manuals tell you how to program an oven, assemble a drone, or operate a machine.
+Cookbooks explain step-bystep how to prepare various foods.
 Textbooks fill your head with information about math, grammar, science, and history.
 Biographies tell you about the life of another person.
 Craft books, carpentry books, or art books teach you how to make or build or draw.